 What are the best-practice tactics for onboarding staff?

-Recruitment agency Randstad has set up an onboarding process that makes sure staff are looked after and feel welcome.
+Specialist recruitment and HR services firm Randstad has set up an onboarding process that ensures staff are looked after and feel welcome.
 That starts even before employees officially begin working, says Paul Stewart, Associate Director, Operations at Randstad.

-“It’s all about creating meaningful moments and that’s even before our employees start,” Stewart says.
+“It’s all about creating meaningful moments and begins even before our employees start,” Stewart says.

 Make new staff feel welcome